 3).
 Outsourced accounting for small business is a cost-savings

 At a fraction of the cost of a full-time employee, outsourcing your accounting offers access to a team of accounting experts with cross-industry experience.
-With the deadly combination of the Great Resignation and all signs pointing to a recession, outsourced accounting services can offer a 20-30% savings compared to an in-house finance team.
+With the deadly combination of the Great Resignation and volatile market that has some small businesses cutting costs, outsourced accounting services can offer a 20-30% savings compared to an in-house finance team.
 Learn more about our outsourced accounting pricing tiers here.

 4).
 Tap into a pool of contractors that have a skill set outside your expertise.